 First things first, the shag hairstyle is all about texture.
 After washing your hair, give it a little bit of time to naturally air-dry.
 This will help to cut down on styling time.

 Step 2: Twist hair while it’s still damp.

-Create medium-sized twist all over your hair while your hair is still damp to help set the pattern of your waves.
+Create a medium-sized twist all over your hair while your hair is still damp to help set the pattern of your waves.

 Step 3: Blow-dry your twists.

-Set your blow-dryer to a low or medium setting (depending on the thickness of your hair) then blow-dry your twist until they’re completely dry.
+Set your blow-dryer to a low or medium setting (depending on the thickness of your hair), then blow-dry your twist until completely dry.